KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

   <b>Answer:</b>
   <p>
   Throughput = 3 taken / 12 s = 0.25 taken/s <br/>
-  AJCT = ( 1 s + 12 s + 2 s ) / 3 = 5 s <br/>
+  AJWT = ( 0 s + 0 s + 1 s ) / 3 = 0.33 s <br/>
-  AJWT = ( 0 s + 0 s + 1 s ) / 3 = 0.33 s
+  AJCT = ( 1 s + 12 s + 2 s ) / 3 = 5 s
   </p>
 </div>

 <input value="Toggle solution" type="button" style="margin: 0 auto;" onclick="toggleAnswer('q712')"/>
 {{% /task %}}

+{{% task %}}
+Apply cooperative FCFS and SJF scheduling to the new example tasks and calculate the necessary metrics.
+Compare the results to the preemptive LCFS.
+{{% /task %}}

 ### Priority-based scheduling

 At this point we could try a **SJF** approach with preemption.
-Although this a perfectly fine exercise **(wink)**, it is pointed out that *estimating* the duration of a job is not an easy task.
+Although this a perfectly fine exercise **(wink)**, in practice *estimating* the duration of a job is not an easy task, as even the program itself typically doesn't know how long it will run for!
 The OS could base itself on earlier runs of the program (or similar programs), or on the length of the program, but it remains guesswork.

-Another algorithm is priority-based scheduling.
-If you take a closer look at the example above, more specifically at time 2s, the scheduler has two options: 1) schedule T1, or 2) schedule T3.
-Priority-base scheduling *could* provide a deterministic answer.
+As such, SJF is rarely used in practice.
+In our example, it also wouldn't be the perfect approach, since both T1 and T3 have equal (estimated) durations, and it wouldn't help the OS to decide which should be run first.
+Put differently, the scheduler wouldn't be deterministic.

+A more practical approach is **priority-based** scheduling.
+In this setup, you can assign a given priority to each task, and have jobs with higher priority run before those of lower priority.
+This still leaves some uncertainty/non-determinism for processes with the same priority, but it's a good first approach.

 {{% task %}}